henne49/dbus-opendtu/README.md

 ![Remote Console](./img/ahoy-as-pv-inverter.png)

-#### **Use case 2: Use a Battery-Inverter**
+#### **Use case 2: Use a battery inverter**

-**NOTE: BETA - Victron never intended to use a Non-PV Inverter (besides Multiplus, Quattro, etc.) to be connected to the existing grid directly (Grid synchronization).**
+**NOTE: BETA - Victron never intended to use a Non-PV inverter (besides Multiplus, Quattro, etc.) to be connected to the existing grid directly (Grid synchronization).**

-In order to use a Battery-Inverter, you need to know the IP address of the DTU (in my case Ahoy) and the servicename of the Battery-Inverter.
+In order to use a battery inverter, you need to know the IP address of the DTU (in my case Ahoy) and the servicename of the battery inverter.
 The servicename is `com.victronenergy.inverter`.

-The Term Battery-Inverter is used for a device which is connected to the grid and can discharge a battery.
-This is different from a PV-Inverter, which is only connected to PV-Modules and feed in energy.
+The term battery inverter is used for a device that is connected to the grid and can discharge a battery.
+This is different from a PV inverter, which is only connected to PV-Modules and feeds in energy.

-You might want to use a Battery-Inverter to use a battery to store energy from a MPPT Charger / Ac Charger etc. and use it later.
+You might want to use a battery inverter to use a battery to store energy from an MPPT charger / AC charger etc. and use it later.

 A Basic configuration could look like this: